 Want to ride a piece of Brooklyn history?
 Head to Luna Park and hop on the Cyclone.
 The wooden roller coaster, which made its debut in June 1927 is still a favorite among amusement park lovers.
 Luna Park is also home to numerous rides from extreme thrill rides like the Zenobio to moderate thrill rides like Watermania, where you can cool down on a hot summer day.

 Or take another historic trip at Deno's Wonderwheel Amusement Park, located next to Luna Park, where you can get a ticket for the Wonder Wheel.
 You have the option of sitting in a rocking car or a still car.
-Although still cars offer more chances to take photos as you make your way up the 150 feet trip on this historic 1920's ferris wheel, but the moving cars add a dash of thrill seeking adventure.
+Although still cars offer more chances to take photos as you make your way up the 150 feet trip on this historic 1920's Ferris wheel, the moving cars add a dash of thrill-seeking adventure.
 Whichever you choose, you will get stellar views of the beach and the park on the Wonder Wheel.
 Reno's is also home to other amusement park rides for adults and kids, as well as classic beachside arcade games and skee ball.

 Other Attractions & Annual Events